Ernie Johnson (American football)

-Ernie Johnson (January 29, 1926 – June 13, 2010) was a four-letter American football player at UCLA in the 1946–1949 seasons.
+Ernest Cowan Johnson (January 29, 1926 – June 13, 2010) was an American college football and college basketball player.
+He was four-letter football player at the University of California, Los Angeles (UCLA) from 1946 to 1949.
 As a running back, he led the team in scoring during his first season.
 His final season was the first of head coach Red Sanders, who made Johnson the single-wing tailback.

-Johnson also played rugby at UCLA.
-He also played basketball under coach John Wooden in the 1948–1950 seasons.
+As at UCLA, Johnson played basketball under coach John Wooden from 1948 to 1950 seasons and also played rugby.
+He was selected by the Philadelphia Eagles in the 1950 NFL draft, but never played in the National Football League (NFL).

-In 1999, Johnson was inducted into the UCLA Athletic Hall of Fame.
+In 1999, Johnson was inducted into the UCLA Athletics Hall of Fame.

-He was selected by the Philadelphia Eagles in the 1950 NFL draft, but never played in the NFL.